 Finally, you may be, as I was for many years, an astro-dilettante.
 If you want to take pictures of Saturn one night, spectrograms of Rigel the next, and chase the Hershel 2500 the following evening, an SCT could be your scope.
 In fact, I will say an SCT is your scope.

 You know what?
 There’s actually only one way to decide if a refractor is for you: get out and use one.
-Join your local club if—horrors—you are not a member, and look through the refractors some of your fellow members are sure to have.
+Join your local club if you are not a member and look through the refractors some of your fellow members are sure to have.
 Then do some long and hard thinking.
 If you decide on a lens scope after that, I salute you.
-Come on in; the water’s fine.
+Come on in, the water’s fine.

 Am I going to thin the herd further?
 I'm going to let my "other" Dob go, a beautiful handmade 8-inch f/5.
 The ten inch is just more practical in suburban skies.
 I have a home lined up for the scope--I just need to clean her up and do a few adjustments.
 I should also get rid of my ETX-125, which hasn't been out of her case in ages.
-She's such a fussy little scope (though she can be a charmer when she wants to be) that I hesitate to pass her on to someone else, however.
+She's such a fussy little scope (she can be a charmer when she wants to), though, that I hesitate to pass her on to someone else.

-So who are refractors especially good for, to sum up?
+Who are refractors good for, to sum up?
 For experienced, observers with good skills who've seen a lot over the years and don't mind giving up horsepower for convenience and sharpness.
-For deep sky astrophotographers interested in, as above, the medium/large targets, they are a godsend.
+For deep sky astrophotographers interested in, as above, the medium/large targets, they are a Godsend.
 There is no good reason to use a large aperture telescope on objects like that.
 They are also great for all observers who need portability, like apartment dwellers.